Service Trips | Nepal Service Trip

 Applications are currently closed.
 Scroll below to sign up for updates.

-During our service trip to Nepal, you will work to restore and rebuild 16 schools damaged in the 2015 earthquakes.
+As part of the Nepal service trip, you will work to restore and rebuild 16 schools damaged in the 2015 earthquakes.
 Attendees could also help build and restore two women’s centers, one of which is home to a large women’s cooperative.
 Please note that this is a physically strenuous service trip.
-Every day we will be working construction, which could include hauling 12–15 pound bricks, scrubbing or grinding the bricks and then cutting them, and working with cement.
+Every day we will be working construction, which could include hauling bricks and working with cement.

 “It was by far the most amazing trip I have ever been on.
 I would go back in a heartbeat.
 I have made lifelong friends not only with other Young Living members but in Nepal as well.
 I loved getting to truly help someone and the only thing I got in return was a smile and a hug!- Kellie Jo Sundberg, Oklahoma